 The Cambridge History of China: The Ming Dynasty, 1368-1644, Part I edited by Frederick W. Mote and Denis Twitchett.

 A Tale of Two Melons: Emperor and Subject in Ming China by Sarah Schneewind.
-A commoner's presentation to the emperor of a lucky omen from his garden and several retellings of the incident provide the background for an introduction to Ming society, culture, and politics, including discussions of the founding of the Ming dynasty, the character of the first emperor, and the role of omens in court politics.
+An introduction to Ming society, culture, and politics, including the founding of the dynasty and the role of omens at court.

 Zhu Yuanzhang and Early Ming Legislation: The Reordering of Chinese Society Following the Era of Mongol Rule edited by Edward L. Farmer.
 Zhu Yuanzhang was born a peasant and rose to be the first Ming emperor.